 Water Collection Tank Types

 The type of tank, underground or above, and materials, is an important consideration.
-On an installed cost basis, bove-ground tanks are significantly less expensive than below, but offer the opportunity to show off the fact you are collecting rainwater.
-On the other hand, below ground tanks can use less space and are less conspiuous, something many propert owners prefer.
-Plastic, above ground tanks are by far most cost effective if required capacity is less than 10,000 gallons.
+On an installed cost basis, above-ground tanks are significantly less expensive than below but offer the opportunity to show off the fact you are collecting rainwater.
+On the other hand, below ground tanks can use less space and are less conspicuous, something many property owners prefer.
+Plastic, above-ground tanks are by far most cost-effective if the required capacity is less than 10,000 gallons.
 Concrete is durable and cost-effective, especially when integrated into the foundation.

 Concrete has the added benefit of reducing rain’s natural acidity.
 Steel tanks are most common for above-ground commercial installations, giving visibility of conservation efforts while minimizing cost.
 Freeze protection is not as complicated as some think, with pipe burial, aeration, and recirculation being enough in all but the coldest climates.

 There are many types of pre-filters (think of mousetraps).
-The most effective style for capture efficiency and self cleaning is the “jump” style although vortex and cascade style filters are fairly prevalent as well.
-Regardless which style pre-filter is used, the important message is that all the water that reaches the tank is quite clean.
-Left alone, the water actually gets cleaner as it sits in the tank with a well designed system with proper pre-filtration.
+The most effective style for capture efficiency and self-cleaning is the “jump” style although vortex and cascade style filters are fairly prevalent as well.
+Regardless of which style pre-filter is used, the important message is that all the water that reaches the tank is quite clean.
+Left alone, the water actually gets cleaner as it sits in the tank with a well-designed system with proper pre-filtration.
 A biofilm will grow on the walls, and those organisms clean the water naturally.

 For our irrigation and cooling tower makeup applications, the water in the tank is clean and safe enough to use without further treatment.
 It’s almost certainly cleaner than the water in a cooling tower, which will likely have a treatment system already.
 You might be asked to add a sediment filter to protect any drip irrigation emitters although this is rarely a real necessity and adds largely unneeded cost and complexity, or that might already be a part of the irrigation design.
 Coordinate with your irrigation system designers to eliminate redundancy.